davidsbatista/davidsbatista.net/_posts/2017-08-09-Sequential_Supervised_Learning_part_I.md

 ### __Trainning__

 Training in Naive Bayes is mainly done by counting features and classes.
+Note that the procedure described below needs to be done for every class $$y_{i}$$.

 To calculate the prior, we simple count how many samples in the training data fall into each class $y_{i}$ divided by the total number of samples:

 $$p(y_{i}) = \frac{ N_{y_{i}} } {N} $$